{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Abstract

 \section{Abstract}

-Secure aggregation of user vectors has become a critical issue in the field of federated learning.
-Many Secure Aggregation Protocols (SAP) face exorbitant computation costs, which severely limit their applicability.
-We uncover that current endeavors to reduce computation costs tend to overlook a crucial fact: a considerable portion of SAP's computation burden stems from processing each entry in the private vectors.
-Given this observation, we propose PVF, a portable module for compressing computation costs.
-PVF is able to ``freeze'' a substantial portion of the private vector through specific linear transformations, only requiring $\frac{1}{\lambda}$ of the original vector to participate in SAP.
-Eventually, users can ``thaw'' the public sum of the ``frozen entries" by the result of SAP.
-To enhance functionality, we introduce extensions that can enforce consistency constraints on users' original vectors, verify aggregated results, and enhance security when a portion of the private vector is known to the server.
-We demonstrate that PVF can seamlessly integrate with various SAP and prove that it poses no threat to user privacy in the semi-honest and active adversary settings.
-We select $8$ baselines, encompassing $6$ distinct types of SAP, and explore the acceleration effects of PVF on these SAP.
-Empirical investigations indicate that when $\lambda=100$, PVF yields up to $99.5\times$ speedup and up to $32.3\times$ communication reduction, with the potential to approach nearly $1000\times$ acceleration as $\lambda$ increases.
+Secure aggregation of user update vectors (e.g. gradients) has become a critical issue in the field of federated learning.
+Many Secure Aggregation Protocols (SAPs) face exorbitant computation costs, severely constraining their applicability.
+Given the observation that a considerable portion of SAP's computation burden stems from processing each entry in the private vectors, we propose \textbf{P}artial \textbf{V}ector \textbf{F}reezing (\textbf{PVF}), a portable module for compressing computation costs without introducing additional communication overhead. \textbf{$\bm{\lambda}$-SecAgg}, which integrates SAP with PVF, ``freezes'' a substantial portion of the private vector through specific transformations, requiring only $\frac{1}{\lambda}$ of the original vector to participate in SAP.
+Eventually, users can ``thaw'' the public sum of the ``frozen entries'' by the result of SAP.
+To avoid potential privacy leakage, we devise Disrupting Variables Extension for PVF.
+We demonstrate that PVF can seamlessly integrate with various SAPs and it poses no threat to user privacy in the semi-honest and active adversary settings.
+We include $7$ baselines, encompassing $5$ distinct types of masking schemes, and explore the acceleration effects of PVF on these SAPs.
+Empirical investigations indicate that when $\lambda=100$, PVF yields up to $99.5\times$ speedup and up to $32.3\times$ communication reduction.